 Inside the Interior

 The interior in all its glory is spacious and organized with only a few control elements.
-It has been painted with light colors with a low dashboard.
+It has been painted with light colours with a low dashboard.
 The front and side glasses are all large allowing for a broad view of the outside world with a fully glazed roof.
-Pedals, a yoke for a steering wheel, a few buttons, and a smartphone attached to the steering column as a display and control center for vehicle functions and navigation—those are all the elements there are for the interaction between the driver and the vehicle.
+Pedals, a yoke for a steering wheel, a few buttons, and a smartphone attached to the steering column as a display and control centre for vehicle functions and navigation—those are all the elements there are for the interaction between the driver and the vehicle.

 The material used in the interior gives a natural earthy feel with the blue and grey surfaces and earthy tones.
-The luggage compartment has been equipped with smooth wool that gives a cozy contrast.
+The luggage compartment has been equipped with smooth wool that gives a cosy contrast.
 There is a storage space between the seats as well as under the windscreen.
 The two seats in the back are good for relaxation in more ways than one, as they can even be taken out of the AI: TRAIL and used as mobile outdoor chairs.

 An all-round visibility experience

 The windscreen of the vehicle goes a long way to the top and sides giving a helicopter-like view from the front.
 The entire roof is also glazed and gives a beautiful view of the sky and the landscape around it.
 Mobility and multi-functionality are features of the Audi AI: TRAIL’s light sources as well.
 Instead of conventional headlights, self-contained light sources sit below the A-pillars and can shine both outward and inward.
 Instead of conventional low beams and high beams, the Audi AI: TRAIL is equipped with a total of five rotors, triangular, electrically operated drones with integrated matrix LED elements.